UBC-MDS/running_late/README.md

 ### Introduction

 When students come to class late, it can disrupt the flow of a lecture or discussion, distract other students, impede learning, and generally erode class morale.
 At its most extreme, teachers may have to start class 5-10 minutes late in order to account for late arrivals, which means that students will miss out on valuable instructional time on a daily basis.
 The focus of this experiment is to investigate the relationship between commute time and late arrival time.
 In particular, a survey will be conducted on the 2018-2019 cohort of Masters of Data Science (MDS) students at the University of British Columbia (UBC).

-The goal is to address the specific question: **Does the commute time to UBC of an MDS student influence their arrival time to the first class?**.
+The goal is to address the specific question: **Does the commute time to UBC of an MDS student influence their arrival time to the first class?**

 - *Null Hypothesis:* Commute time to UBC does NOT impact an MDS student's late arrival time to class.
 - *Alternative Hypothesis:* Commute time to UBC does impact an MDS student's late arrival time to class.